m-n/rundown/README.md

     1. The file is written in short sections.
     2. Code sections are preceded by a clear call to action.
-    3. A heading starts a sections.
+    3. Headings start a sections.
-    4. Code blocks ends a section.
+    4. Code blocks end a section.

 Like other interactive tutorials, this doles out bite-size chunks over an interactive prompt, but unlike most of them there is no attempt to